 It is important to also include details that will help the editors and readers know you, and how you relate to the topic being discussed.
 For example, if you are writing about disability, and you have a disability, at times it helps to include this.

 An introduction is a welcome.
 That is, you are welcoming people to your research article or report.
 It should be one standard paragraph of between 8 and 15 lines.
 Ensure that most key words are included in the introduction.
 Include purpose of research and methodology, briefly.
 The final sentence must tell the editor or reader what to expect, i.e., how the paper is arranged and what it contains.
 The introduction closely resembles the abstract but they are different in that the introduction does not tell you everything about the research.
 An introduction is mainly about conceptualizing the main issue being discussed and showing readers what to expect.

 Here you provide background to your research and the problem or social issue.
 Your background should use subheadings to illustrate the following:

 - The theories, conceptual framework or models (how do theories explain this problem.
-Prioritise African theories).
+Prioritise African theories, concepts and models).